 It’s hard to believe, but it’s that time of the year again - SPRING!
 With warmer weather in the forecast and a little over a month left until summer vacation, many administrators struggle to find time to get everything done to finish up the school year.
 This time crunch makes it especially hard to research ways to help their teachers reflect on the year while also inspiring them to try & learn new things over the summer.
 If that’s you, then you are in luck!
 Below are a few easy ways that my schools “WIND DOWN” and “GEAR UP” for the new school year.
 Enjoy!

 PyxisEdu is professional development for teachers like you’ve never seen before!
 Experience personalized learning in an online environment that features easily-accessible resources grounded in solid instructional pedagogy.
 Our experts curate resources that are matched to your interests and provide help right when you need it.
 PyxisEdu keeps track of all your hard work, so when it comes time for teacher license renewal, you get credit for all those hours of growth and learning!

 Five-Star Technology Solutions is proud to announce that we are now a Midwestern-based Google Partner!
-Google has strict requirements that companies must meet before they can become partners.
 The year-long process involved observations, case studies to demonstrate our ability to help schools succeed with Google Tools, and the certification of our staff members.
-However, this process ensured that our efforts align with Google’s research-based standards and exams.
 We strongly believe this partnership will allow us to help school districts across the Midwest create even more awesome learning experiences for kids through the use of Google tools!
-If you are interested in learning more about what we had to do to become partners and what it means for you, check out the infographic below!